Abdullahjaffer/react-hasura-express-docker-boilerplate/backend/readme.md

 Start containers and go to localhost:9695

 #### Server
 Start containers and use localhost:3000.
-Changes in server folder are automatically mapped to the port with nodemon
+Changes in the server folder are automatically mapped to the port with nodemon
 > Note: you will need to rebuild if you install a new package
 > Note: uses the same .env file from the root